A diabetes diagnosis can be a bit scary, or it can be a relief to pinpoint why you haven’t been feeling yourself.

-- Cinnamon– Cinnamon has shown to help with many issues surrounding Syndrome X.
+Cinnamon has been shown to help with many issues surrounding diabetes.

-- Fenugreek– Is an herb where all parts of the plant have health benefits.
+This s an herb where all parts of the plant have health benefits:

 A study conducted at the Department of Nutritional the University of Eastern Finland found that those that had regular consumption of Bilberry had a 20% reduction compared to their counterparts that had no change in diet.
 It has helped many with diabetic neuropathy pain.